Registration for summer is now open, with HOLIDAY DISCOUNT for deposits made BY DECEMBER 1st.

 The Conservation College ran its first overnight youth camps in the spring and summer of 1998, and we now offer a host of camps for kids, adults and family.
-Join our fun, skill-building programs guided by highly trained staff within our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.
+Join our fun, skill-building programs guided by highly trained staff within our hallmark 6-1 average, 8-1 maximum student-teacher ratio that’s so critical for safe and profound outdoor experiences.
 You are sure to learn in-depth, be inspired, and love Wolf Camp.
-Register Now for as many of the following camp weeks as you like:
+Register now for as many of the following camps as you like, or to visit in advance, check out our weekend workshops and family camps as preparation for full camp weeks:

 June 18-23, 2017: Backcountry Leadership – Navigation, Risks & Conservation in sagebrush canyonlands east of Seattle WA for ages 13-17, while 18 and up may attend the simultaneous Backcountry Leadership – Wilderness Conservation, Navigation & Risk Management course running simultaneously.

-June 25-30, 2017: Nature Arts & Survival Film Camp for ages 9-13 & 13-17 in Puyallup WA, while 18 and up and teens enrolled in our Youth Nature Guides CIT Program may attend the Teaching Nature Professionally training which runs simultaneously.
-Weekend stayover and transportation options available.
+July 2-7, 2017: Wild Discovery Film Camp: Intro to Nature & Survival Skills for ages 9-17 in Puyallup WA with field trips to Mt Rainier and the Salish Sea, while 18 and up and teens enrolled in our Youth Nature Guides CIT Program may attend the Teaching Nature Professionally training which runs simultaneously.

-July 9-14, 2017: Wilderness Survivors Side of the Mountain near Mt.
+July 16-21, 2017: Wilderness Survivors Side of the Mountain near Mt.
 Rainier south of Seattle WA for ages 9-13 & 13-17, plus the advanced Zombie Apocalypse Survival Challenge with prerequisite and the advanced Primal Fusion camp with prerequisite, while 18 and up may attend the Wilderness Survival Training & Trek running simultaneously.
-Weekend stayover and transportation options available.

-July 16-21, 2017: The Wildlife Safari – Tracking & Photography in Wolf Country for ages 9-13 & 13-17 starting near Mt.
-Rainier forests and traveling over the North Cascades into sagebrush canyons, while 18 and up may attend Tracking Wolf Country which runs simultaneously.
+July 31 – Aug 4, 2017: The Wildlife Safari – Animal Tracking & Photography following wolf, bear, puma, elk, raptors and more for ages 9-13 & 13-17 starting on Lake Sammamish and traveling over the North Cascades, while 18 and up may attend Tracking Wolf Country which runs simultaneously.

 Kim & Chris Chisholm are on site all week directing our professionally-trained staff instructors who make up our hallmark 6-1 or better student-instructor ratio critical for high-level outdoor educational programs.
 Read our FAQ’s for more details and check out our overnight camp testimonials and dating all the way back to 1997!